Taking the Kids After Disney Parks Reopening

 New Disney World Protocols and Guidelines

-Field inspections have taken place to see how the theme parks will be able to uphold these new safety protocols.
-The theme park guidelines will be submitted to the Florida governor for approval before they could move forward.
+Field inspections took place before Disney reopening to see how the theme parks will be able to uphold these new safety protocols.
+The theme park guidelines were submitted to the Florida governor for approval before they could move forward.

-During this initial reopening phase, certain attractions will not be open.
-Makeovers (like Bibbidi Bobbidi Boutique), character meet ‘n greets, play areas, fireworks, nighttime spectaculars, parades and other attractions that draw large audiences will not be available.
-Signs and online materials will be available to inform guests of these new guidelines and changes.
+During this initial reopening phase at Walt Disney World, certain attractions are not open.
+Makeovers (like Bibbidi Bobbidi Boutique), intimate character meet ‘n greets, play areas have not reopened.
+Parades, some indoor shows and performances and other attractions that draw large audiences are not all available.

-Walt Disney World will be encouraging a three pronged approach to making guests feel comfortable with planning a Disney trip.
+Disney parks will be encouraging a three pronged approach to making guests feel comfortable with planning a Disney trip.
 Education in the way of “Know Before You Go” (ie: researching ahead of time so you know what to expect).
 Communication with signage in the parks to explain these protocols.
 Engagement between cast members and guests to explain and dissolve any issues.

 Other Amusement Park Guidelines